sws2apps/sws2apps-docs/organized/docs/app-overview/about-organized.md

 # About Organized app

 Organized is a free all-in-one web application crafted specifically for Jehovah's Witnesses congregations.
 Developed by our team at Scheduling Workbox System, it's designed for ease of use by every member of the congregation.
-We actively developing the app to bring more features and to make it more and more useful for every person in a congregation.
+We are actively developing the app to bring more features and to make it more and more useful for every person in a congregation.

 ![Organized wallpaper](./img/wallpaper-4k.png)